Syncfusion Feedback

 Enable users from different locales to use the component by formatting dates, currency, and numbering to suit preferences.

-Easily get started with the ASP.NET Core Diagram using a few simple lines of CSHTML and C# code example as demonstrated below.
-Also explore our ASP.NET Core Diagram Example that shows you how to render and configure a Diagram in ASP.NET Core.
+Easily get started with the ASP.NET Core Diagram using a few simple lines of CSHTML and C# code, as demonstrated below.
+Also explore this ASP.NET Core Diagram example, which shows you how to render and configure a Diagram in ASP.NET Core.

 <ejs-diagram id="container" width="100%" height="700px" >